The Devil’s Backbone plant – Pedilanthus tithymaloides [ped-ill-AN-thus tih-ee-mal-OY-deez] with its zig-zag stems give

 Jacob’s Ladder Care Tips – What To Do Month by Month

 Begin to water more and starting feeding every 3-4 weeks.
 Keep plants in plenty of bright lighting even some direct sun.
 Watch out for more intense sunlight in spring which can scorch leaves.

 Provide plenty of bright light and lots of water.
 Stop fertilizing near the end of July.
 Perfect time to start new plants from cuttings.

-Slow down on watering as the plant prepares for its winter rest.
+Slow down on watering as Jacob’s ladder prepares for its winter rest.

 How To Propagate Devils Backbone “Pedilanthus”

 You can propagate the backbone Pedilanthus from cuttings.
 Take stem cuttings in the early summer.

 You only need one leaf on each cutting, so you should be able to take as many cuttings as you want.
 Make sure that the cuttings are about three to four inches long.